2025–26 Mizoram Premier League

-The 2025–26 Mizoram Premier League was the twelfth season of the Mizoram Premier League, the top-division football league in the Indian state of Mizoram.
+The 2025–26 Mizoram Premier League was the 12th season of the Mizoram Premier League, the top-division football league in the Indian state of Mizoram.
 The league began on 21 August 2025 with eight teams competing.
-Mizoram Police are the current defending champions.
+Mizoram Police were the defending champions.
 Aizawl FC won Mizoram Premier League 11 by beating Mizoram Police in the finals.
-However, the tournament was beset by spot-fixing allegations leading the Mizoram Football Association to ban three clubs.
+However, the tournament was beset by spot-fixing allegations, leading the Mizoram Football Association to ban three teams.
 Sihphir Venghlun, Ramhlun Atletico and FC Bethlehem all received three year bans.